MJ Melendez Player Props: Royals vs. Orioles

 MJ Melendez At The Plate

-- Melendez is hitting .174 with five doubles, a triple, two home runs and 11 walks.
+- Melendez is hitting .177 with five doubles, a triple, three home runs and 11 walks.

-- He has hit a home run in two of 25 games played this season, and in 1.9% of his plate appearances.
+- In 11.5% of his games this year, he has hit a home run, and 2.8% of his trips to the dish.

-- Melendez has driven home a run in six games this season (24.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..
+- In 26.9% of his games this year, Melendez has had at least one RBI.
+He's picked up more than one in 15.4% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.